 Southwestern Law School seeks to be prepared for emergencies, including during examinations.
-This plan is designed to provide notice about how Southwestern intends to proceed with scheduled in-person and remote examinations when Examplify is unavailable or if the campus is closed due to an emergency.
-Emergencies include but are not limited to a severe weather event or natural disaster, power loss, epidemic, emergency evacuation of the examination room, or civil disturbance.
+This plan is designed to provide notice about how Southwestern intends to proceed with scheduled in-person and online examinations when Examplify or ProctorU is unavailable or if the campus is closed due to an emergency.
+Emergencies include but are not limited to a severe weather event or natural disaster, power loss, inability of Examplify or ProctorU to offer services, epidemic, emergency evacuation of the examination room, or civil disturbance.

-The plan is subject to change based on the specific nature of the emergency, Southwestern's technological ability to communicate with students, guidance from government officials, or for other unforeseen reasons.
+The plan is subject to change based on the specific nature of the emergency, Southwestern's technological ability to communicate with students, guidance from government officials or the third-party platform provider, or for other unforeseen reasons.
 If Southwestern deviates from the plan below, Southwestern's decisions will consider factors such as examination integrity, the course professor's input, fairness and equity to impacted students, when the examination will occur in relation to the start of the emergency, the anticipated length of the emergency, and potential impact on subsequent examinations, if any, in the examination period.